-If you’re always struggling to manage your email inbox, this post is for you!
+If you’re constantly struggling to manage your email inbox, this post is for you!
 Consider changing your email management strategy to prevent future difficulties.

 Have lots of photos on your phone or computer?
-We’ve got you covered!
+Then, we’ve got you covered!

 While you’re working on organizing your digital space, take the time to change or update your passwords.

 It’s also a great time to protect your online identity and ensure only those who need them have your passwords and other personal information.
-Fill your Vault with commonly used sites, login credentials, and traveler documentation to ensure you can access what you need, when you need it, where ever you may be.
+Fill your Vault with commonly used sites, login credentials, and traveler documentation to ensure you can access what you need when and wherever you may be.

 Tips for Setting Up and Using LastPass:

 - Set your emergency contact: Life happens.
 In case of an emergency, have an Emergency Access user assigned.
-This can be any LastPass use of your choice.
+This can be any LastPass user of your choice.

-- Securely share access: Through the LastPass sharing feature, you can be sure those who need access have it, even if you’re out of the area or don’t have access yourself.
+- Securely share access: Through the LastPass sharing feature, you can be sure those who need access have it, even if you’re out of the area or don’t have access.

-- Ensure all your devices are ready to go: If you’re like most people, you need to work between mobile, tablet, desktop, etc. seamlessly.
-Be sure you’re connected on all your devices by installing the LastPass Browser Extension and App on all of them.
+- Ensure all your devices are ready to go: Like most people, you need to work between mobile, tablet, and desktop seamlessly.
+So be sure you’re connected to all your devices by installing the LastPass Browser Extension and App.

 - Double-check security: Account breaches are most likely to occur when accessing your data on a new network.
 Check the security of all your logins by running the Security Challenge.
 Address weak credentials ASAP to keep your digital information safe.

 Implement other identity theft protection measures as well.

 Organizing Paper Files and Photos